harryho/blog-hugo/content/coding/rustlang/rust-note-2.md

 +++
-title = "Project, Vector, String & Hashmap" description="Rustlang Introduction: Project management, Vector, String and Hashmap"
+title = "Project, Vector, String & Hashmap" description="Rustlang Introduction: Project management, Vector, String and Hashmap" weight = 2
 +++

 ### Project management

 * Rust has a number of features that allow you to manage your code’s organization, including which details are exposed, which details are private, and what names are in each scope in your programs.

     * Packages: A Cargo feature that lets you build, test, and share crates
     * Crates: A tree of modules that produces a library or executable